The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

-In the case of v$_{\rm max}$, quenched target galaxies in TNG300 show a peak around $z \sim 0.5$ followed by a drop (similar as found for M$_{\rm 200}$).
-This behavior does not occur for MDPL2-SAG, instead v$_{\rm max}$ slightly decreases until $z \sim 0.5$, followed by a steep drop in their median values.
-Both models in turn show control quenched galaxies with larger $v_{\rm max}$ values than Q targets at present (see upper-right panels in Figs. \ref{fig:target_control_q_sf_TNG} and \ref{fig:target_control_q_sf_SAG}).
-In the case of SF target galaxies, each model shows evolutionary histories comparable to their control samples, showing no major differences concerning the location of these galaxies with respect to groups or clusters.
-However, we find different evolutions for this parameter if we compare the models.
-It monotonically increases for SF galaxies in TNG300, while for MDPL2-SAG, v$_{\rm max}$ decreases and then shows a flatter behavior at $z < 1$.
+In the case of v$_{\rm max}$, the Q target galaxies in TNG300 show a peak around $z \sim 0.5$ followed by a drop (similar as found for M$_{\rm 200}$).
+This peak does not occur for MDPL2-SAG.
+Instead, v$_{\rm max}$ slightly decreases until $z \sim 0.5$, followed by a steep drop in their median values.
+The discrepancies at $z > 0.5$ may be attributed to how the v$_{\rm max}$ is calculated in each catalog.
+In the case of IllustrisTNG300, the v$_{\rm max}$ is computed at the subhalo scale using dark matter and baryonic particles, whereas, for MDPL2-SAG, the v$_{\rm max}$ parameter is measured using only dark matter particles enclosed within R$_{200}$.
+Despite these differences, this parameter can allow us to gain insight into the dynamic state of the host (sub)halos in each catalog.
+Both models, in turn, show a drop in v$_{\rm max}$ at $z \lesssim 0.5$ in Q target galaxies, which is consistent with their drop in halo mass at lower redshifts and quenched control galaxies with larger v$_{\rm max}$ values than Q targets at present (see upper-right panels in Figs. \ref{fig:target_control_q_sf_TNG} and \ref{fig:target_control_q_sf_SAG}).
+A difference with respect to halo mass is that quenched control galaxies also exhibit a drop in v$_{\rm max}$.
+Still, it occurs at lower redshift and with a smaller amplitude than that for Q target galaxies.
+In the case of SF target galaxies, each model shows evolutionary histories comparable to their control samples, showing no significant differences concerning the location of these galaxies with respect to groups or clusters.